slankdev/tinet/QUICKSTART.md

 ```

-So, you can test to execute ping command on C0 container
+You can execute the ping command on C0 container
-with following command.
-This shows eBGP can advertise
+with the following command.
+It shows that in the eBGP configuration
-network preffix to each-routers. and established ip-connection
+you can advertise the network prefix to each routers, and
+successfully established the IP reachability
 between C0 container and C1 container.

 ```